 Must-visit buildings in Williamsburg VA

-There are a lot of historic buildings in Williamsburg.
+No list of cool things to do in Williamsburg can be complete without some of the city’s most famous historic buildings.
+And there are a lot of them!
 Some very old, some very new, and some restored to their original form.
 A few must-visit historic buildings that pop up at first sight are the Bruton Parish Episcopal Church, Kimball Theater, Wren Building, and George Wythe’s House.